-I put my Bible on the bed, beside it my copy of Daily Light and, at the side of that, all the money I had- $2\frac{1}{2}d$.
-What a ridiculous little collection it seemed, but I said simply, "O God, here's the Bible about which I long to tell others, here's my Daily Light that every day will give me a new promise, and here is $2\frac{1}{2}d$.
+I put my Bible on the bed, beside it my copy of Daily Light and, at the side of that, all the money I had-two and a half pence.
+What a ridiculous little collection it seemed, but I said simply, "O God, here's the Bible about which I long to tell others, here's my Daily Light that every day will give me a new promise, and here is two and a half pence.
 If You want me, I am going to China with these."
 At that moment, another maid put her head in at the door.
 "Are you clean crazy, Gladys, gabbling away to yourself like that?"
 But I did not care.
 I felt that God was making me move, and I was ready to obey.
 The bell rang; my mistress wanted me.
 "I always pay the fares of my maids when I engage them.
 How much did you pay getting here?"
 "It was two shillings and nine pence from Edmonton, madam."
-"Then take this three shillings, and I hope you'll be happy here, Gladys."
+"Then take these three shillings, and I hope you'll be happy here, Gladys."
 "Thank you, madam."
-So, in a few moments, my 21/2d had increased by three shillings.

-I worked on my days off in other houses as parlormaid, sometimes earning ten shillings or a pound for helping at a Two and a half pence, about two and a half cents U.S.

-dinner.
-Sometimes I worked through the night at a society party and earned up to ± 2.10 .
+So, in a few moments, my two and a half pence had increased by three shillings.
+I worked on my days off in other houses as parlormaid, sometimes earning ten shillings or a pound for helping at a dinner.
+Sometimes I worked through the night at a society party and earned up to two pounds.
 I saved it all.
 I went to the shipping offices and inquired about the fare to China.
-Ninety pounds seemed to be the lowest until a clerk said, "If you want the cheapest, of course, it is the railway overland through Europe, Russia and Siberia."
+Ninety pounds seemed to be the lowest until a clerk said, "If you want the cheapest, of course, it is the railway overland through Europe, Russia, and Siberia."
 I went to Muller's in the Haymarket.
 "How much will it cost for a single ticket to China?"
 I asked.
 The booking clerk's eyes almost popped out.